 Test Locations: Whitefish, Montana

-Leatt offers a few different shoe options, but the 5.0 is their only offering for clipless pedals.
+Leatt offers several different shoe options, and the 5.0 Clip is their highest-end offering for clipless pedals.
 And as with the rest of Leatt’s lineup, the “5.0” series tends towards general “trail” and gravity-assisted riding that might also include some less than optimal weather.
-That is evident in the 5.0 shoes, which are advertised as being water resistant and are built with a few features that are geared towards descending.
+That is evident in the 5.0 Clip shoes, which are advertised as being water resistant and are built with a few features that are geared towards descending.

 Features & Construction

 The most noticeable feature of the 5.0 shoe is its closure system.
 It uses a drawstring speedlace system to cinch the shoe snug, and then has a crisscrossing velcro strap that further anchors your foot in place.

 The upper portion of the shoe is synthetic and water resistant, with a fair amount of real estate dedicated to venting panels that also have a water resistant coating on them.
 The sole of the shoe uses what Leatt calls “RideGrip,” which is a moderately soft rubber compound.
 It doesn’t appear to be quite as soft as some super sticky rubbers found on some flat pedal shoes, so that means a bit less grip, but a bit more durability and longevity.

 One noteworthy feature of the 5.0 is the cleat slots — they’re 47 mm long by my measurement, which I believe gives them the distinction of being the longest cleat slots of any shoe on the market (or at least the longest I’ve come across).
 For those who like their cleats reaaally far back, the 5.0 will accommodate.
 Luke Koppa, take note.